 - The third system will be used earlier in the day with HA filtration but not usable during the eclipse due to the filter type.

 The camera of choice is my D500 - I choose it because it is a 1.5 crop sensor camera.
-Although terrestrial based cameras are not well suited for capturing the sun's image due to their RGB filter, in this case I make an exception for convince, ease of use, and portability + rapid ability to adjust the exposure as the eclipse occurs.
-Also, this camera has video capture as well, but I dont think I will be using that.
-Instead, I will simply make timed exposures as the eclipse occurs then in post put them together in either one panoramic or create a movie from the processed images.
+Although terrestrial-based cameras are not well suited for capturing the sun's image due to their RGB filter, in this case, I make an exception for convenience, ease of use, and portability + rapid ability to adjust the exposure as the eclipse occurs.
+Also, this camera has video capture as well, but I don't think I will be using that.
+Instead, I will simply make timed exposures as the eclipse occurs then in the post put them together in either one panoramic or create a movie from the processed images.

-My Nikkor Tele-convertor of choice will be my TC20III - This attached to the Nikon 300mm + the fact the D500 is a 1.5 crop factor will boost my field of view to a whopping 900mm equilivent - and that my friends should fill the frame but still give me working edges - if not I also have the TC14III and a TC17III, so regardless I will get a good full disk solar eclispe with good frame filling images.
+My Nikkor Tele-convertor of choice will be my TC20III - This attached to the Nikon 300mm + the fact the D500 is a 1.5 crop factor will boost my field of view to a whopping 900mm equivalent - and that my friends should fill the frame but still give me working edges - if not I also have the TC14III and a TC17III, so regardless I will get a good full-disk solar eclipse with good frame-filling images.

-My White Light Filter of Choice - I choose Thousand Oaks brand that is certified for this purpose, a link is at the bottom.
-I had ordered a 10" sheet and made my filter myself from common house hold items.
-The biggest concern is not having LIGHT LEAKAGE due to damaged film & a tight fitting filter.
-I was able to accomplish this through re-purposing a round tupper-ware container that fit the lens shade perfectly, took about 45 minutes.
+My White Light Filter of Choice - I choose the Thousand Oaks brand that is certified for this purpose, a link is at the bottom.
+I had ordered a 10" sheet and made my filter myself from common household items.
+The biggest concern is not having LIGHT LEAKAGE due to damaged film & a tight-fitting filter.
+I was able to accomplish this through re-purposing a round Tupper-ware container that fit the lens shade perfectly, took about 45 minutes.

-Proper Exposure - Forget using the histogram on the DSLR, Do a dry run and take some test shots - solar films vary but my testing showed on my set up I will use ISO 100, with a f/8 and 1/1000s with my TC17III.
-Remember is you swap out your Teleconvertors your exposure is changed as well.
-This will be one of your biggest challenges because of exposure changes as the eclipses reaches maximum.
+Proper Exposure - Forget using the histogram on the DSLR, Do a dry run and take some test shots - solar films vary but my testing showed on my setup I will use ISO 100, with an f/8 and 1/1000s with my TC17III.
+Remember is you swap out your Teleconverters your exposure is changed as well.
+This will be one of your biggest challenges because of exposure changes as the eclipses reach maximum.

-Proper Focus - If you attempt auto focus you may be surprised.
-I dont have any good advice but what I found during testing was the camera was just a off pin point focus when I used auto focus.
+Proper Focus - If you attempt autofocus you may be surprised.
+I don't have any good advice but what I found during testing was the camera was just an off pinpoint focus when I used autofocus.

 Vibration Reduction - Most camera or lens has some form of vibration reduction or image stabilization settings.
 Given the fact you are using a high shutter speed initially but will need to reduce the shutter speed as the eclipse occurs - My plan is to leave it engaged.